na-na-hi/renget/archive/size-catalogue.md

 miniGTS | The size difference below 5x.
-This tag is used for both male and female giants franchise | There is at least one other relevant title sharing major elements of the entry furry | The work appears to be from the furry community animal | The size difference is due to the natural sizes of animals inhuman | The size difference characters are humanoid but not much more.
-This tag is for sapient mecha, more traditional giants, insectoid tinies, etc.
+This tag is used for both male and female giants franchise | There is at least one other relevant title sharing major elements of the entry furry | The work appears to be from the furry community animal | One or more of the size difference characters are animals.
+This tag is only for animals who are proper characters. inhuman | One or more of the size difference characters are humanoid, but not much more.
+This tag is for sapient mecha, grotesque giants, insectoid tinies, etc.
 --- | ---
 Topic | The work is on some level about size difference Protagonist | The protagonist is an unusual size